bioinformatics-ua/dicoogle/webcore/README.md

 will have a class `"dicoogle-webcore-<slotid>"`.
 The Dicoogle web application may use these classes to style these additional UI elements.

-A few examples of web pages using the Dicoogle Web Core are available in "test/TC".
+The [Dicoogle web application][webapp] can be inspected to see how the Dicoogle Web Core is installed there.

+[webapp]: ../dicoogle/src/main/resources/webapp

 ### Runtime Dependencies